-Refer to note 2.8 for relevant accounting policies, Policyholder liabilities section of note 3 for critical estimates, and note 4 and note 11 for further information.
+Refer to note 2.8 for relevant accounting policies, Policyholder liabilities section of note 3 for critical estimates, and note 4 and note 13 for further information.
 To assess the assumptions used to determine the value of policyholder liabilities, we along with our independent actuarial experts performed the following audit procedures, amongst others:

-- Obtained an understanding and compared the methodology and the model used by the Company to those commonly applied in the industry and recognised by regulatory standards; - Developed an understanding of the controls the Directors have in place over key processes relating to the valuation.
-This included the Company's use of the model, the quality of oversight and controls over key assumptions within the model and the Company's preparation of the manually calculated components of the liability; - Compared key assumptions (for example discount rates) used by the Company in the calculation to relevant supporting evidence, such as external market data; - Challenged the key actuarial assumptions used against past experience, market observable data (as applicable) and our experience of market practice; and - Considered the methodology over the year, as well as the impact of key changes in the actuarial assumptions, including for COVID-19 implications, and compared these to industry practices.
+- Obtained an understanding and compared the methodology and the model used by the Company to those commonly applied in the industry and recognised by regulatory standards: - Developed an understanding of the controls the Directors have in place over key processes relating to the valuation.
+This included the Company's use of the model, the quality of oversight and controls over key assumptions within the model and the Company's preparation of the manually calculated components of the liability; - assessing the approach (including changes to underlying estimates) used by management to derive assumptions by applying our industry knowledge and experience; - Challenged the key actuarial assumptions used against past experience, market observable data (as applicable) and our experience of market practice; and - Considered the methodology over the year, as well as the impact of key changes in the actuarial assumptions, and compared these to industry practices.

-To assess the completeness and accuracy of the policy data used to calculate actuarial estimates, we tested and compared policy data in the source information and the actuarial model.
+To assess the completeness and accuracy of the policy data used to calculate actuarial estimates, we tested and compared policy data in the source information (such as policy documents) to the input data in the actuarial model.

-We also assessed the appropriateness of the disclosures against the requirements of NZ IFRS.
+We also assessed the appropriateness of the disclosures against the requirements of NZ IFRS & IFRS.